 Saul's in North Berkeley's Gourmet Ghetto is Jewish delicatessen food.

-Picante, near Pyramid and the freeway, offers quality Mexican food with a kid-friendly noise level and tables that can be pushed together.
+Picante, near the freeway, offers quality Mexican food with a kid-friendly noise level and tables that can be pushed together.

 Benchmark Pizzeria owner and mom Melissa writes, “We are great for family groups!”
-Benchmark is located in Kensington Circle and they hand out personal white boards to kids (photo above).
+Benchmark is located in Kensington Circle.

 King Tsin on Solano Avenue